 But this long list of theoretical and practical examination does make sure that Swedish drivers are well and truly ready to tackle difficult and dangerous winter conditions by the time they hit the road.
 Travelers, however, are allowed to drive through Sweden with whatever slapdash qualification we picked up at home.

 Luckily the roads in Sweden are excellent.
-The smooth, slow curves of the highways account for the slippery conditions while a veritable attack of warning signs and speed limits will browbeat you into behaving.
+The smooth, slow curves of the highways account for the slippery conditions, while an onslaught of warning signs and speed limits will remind you to drive safely.

 It becomes obvious as soon as you're on Swedish roads: You are aware of every car around you.
 Whether it's rounding a blind corner ahead, sliding into your blind spot, cresting a distant hill or clouded out by foggy winter windows, the lights let you know it's there.

 All modern cars in Sweden have the lights locked so it's impossible to forget, but the huge cost of car hire in Sweden means many tourists bring one in from outside the country.
 Flipping on the lights during the day isn't habit for many tourists, so you have to make a special effort to remember not only to turn them on, but to turn them off when you get out.
 If your battery's flat and the engine doesn't start, neither does the heating.
 Let that motivate you.

 Sweden has very strict drink driving rules.
 A single beer can send you over the blood alcohol limit of 0.02, one of the lowest in the western world.
 The police make frequent spot checks and if you are caught you may very well be prosecuted.
 Best to stay off the booze if you plan on driving.